Skip to main content

 4. User Adoption: Are users actually using Salesforce, or working around it?
 Are they trained properly?

-5. Technical Debt: Unused fields, objects, and customizations bloating your org?
+5. Technical Debt: Unused fields, objects, and customisations bloating your org?
 Deprecated features still in use?

 6. Best Practices: Are you following Salesforce recommended practices for scalability, performance, and governance?

-7. ROI & Utilization: Are you using features you're paying for?
-Are there underutilized capabilities that could drive value?
+7. ROI & Utilisation: Are you using features you're paying for?
+Are there underutilised capabilities that could drive value?

 The outcome?
-A prioritized action plan with quick wins, critical fixes, and long-term optimizations to improve your Salesforce org's health.
+A prioritised action plan with quick wins, critical fixes, and long-term optimisations to improve your Salesforce org's health.

 1. Security & Compliance Review